schollz/linkcrawler/README.md

 NB2HI4B2F4XXE4DJMFUS4Y3PNUXQ====.html.gz
 ```

-Downloads are saved into a folder `downloaded` with url of link encoded in Base32.
+Downloads are saved into a folder `downloaded` with URL of link encoded in Base32.

 ### Dump